The skeleton of the tent – the poles or air tubes

 The other ‘nice to have' for all kinds of campers is a travel or picnic rug with a waterproof backing.

-Used inside a tent it’s like having the luxury of a fitted carpet and outside on a bright day it is the perfect location for a picnic or even a nap in the sun.
+Used inside a tent it acts like a carpet and outside on a bright day it is the perfect location for a picnic or even a nap in the sun.

-Modern ropes (or 'guys') will be of synthetic cord so they shouldn't shrink or slacken as they get wet or dry.
+Modern guy ropes (or guy rope or just 'guy') will be of synthetic cord so they shouldn't shrink or slacken as they get wet or dry.
 They will fix to the main outer tent or flysheet via a metal or plastic ring, often with a rubber ring to act as a shock absorber.
-There will always be an adjuster to allow you to set and keep them at the right tension.
+There should be an adjuster to allow you to set and keep them at the right tension.

-Guys should normally follow the lines of the seams of the tent, to give you a stable tent, and shouldn’t cross each other.
+Guys should normally follow the lines of the seams of the tent, to give stability, and shouldn’t cross each other.
 Position the adjusting sliders so there’s room to make the guys longer or shorter during your stay and don’t forget to check them regularly to make sure they’re not loosening or getting too tight.

 Got it pegged?